erwanp/pytexit/README.md

 ## Test

 I haven't deeply tested this module.
 Please let me know if anything goes wrong.
-In particular I tried to make it Python-2 compatible but I'm not sure it's actually the case.
+From version 0.1.4 Python 2.7 should also work, even if some encoding problems may happen in the console mode, and special unicode characters cannot be used as valid identifiers.

+## Changes

+- 0.1.4 : partial Python 2 support

 ## Still WIP

 Todo:

-- make it Python 2 compatible
+- make it fully Python 2 compatible

 - allow syntax "a*b = c" (not a valid Python expression, but convenient to type some LaTeX formula)